ConRoXP/digital_circuit_design_uniwa/README.md

 • The study of the various types of memories, designing arithmetic building blocks and circuit design using VHLD.
 • Methods of controlling the correct functioning of digital systems.

 **Lab**: The lab taught us about the VHDL language.
-I wrote a few basic VHDL scripts creating simple circuits like flip-flops, adders and decoders, among other things, but I also had a big assignment to complete which was designing MIPS in VHDL.
-That is what I will be uploading in this repo.
+I wrote a few basic VHDL scripts creating simple circuits like flip-flops, adders and decoders, among other things.

+# Assignment
+Designing MIPS in VHDL